• Formally introduced as the Billikens’ 26th head men’s basketball coach on April 12, 2013.

 Under Crews’ tutelage, several Billiken student-athletes have made a name for themselves on the national stage.
 Jett was named the A-10 Player of the Year in 2013-14, becoming the first Billiken to earn the honor since 1980.
 Dwayne Evans earned first-team All-Conference plaudits for two straight seasons, something not done at SLU since 1994.

 Crews’ coaching performance, as well as the Billikens’ success on the court, has not gone unnoticed on the national scene.
-He has been named the A-10 Coach of the Year the last two seasons.
+He was named the A-10 Coach of the Year in 2013 and 2014.
 Additionally, in 2012-13, Crews earned national coach of the year awards from the Sporting News and the National Association of Basketball Coaches (NABC).
 He was one of four finalists for the Naismith Coach of the Year award.

-Prior to arriving at SLU just before the start of the 2011-12 season, he served seven seasons at Army from 2002-09.
-Preceding his appointment at West Point, Crews coached for 17 years at Evansville (1985-2002) and played and coached at Indiana.
+Prior to arriving at SLU just before the start of the 2011-12 season, Crews served seven seasons at Army from 2002-09.
+Preceding his appointment at West Point, he coached for 17 years at Evansville (1985-2002) and played and coached at Indiana.

 Crews had a successful 17-year stint at Evansville from 1985-2002, accumulating a 294-209 record.
 He guided the Purple Aces to six postseason appearances, including four trips to the NCAA Tournament.
 All six of those squads registered at least 21 victories.
 A four-time conference coach of the year (1987, 1989, 1992 Midwestern Collegiate; 1999 Missouri Valley), Crews is the only coach in the tradition-rich history of Evansville to post nine consecutive non-losing seasons.